cookedzera/FarcasterSpin/replit.md

 # Overview

-ArbCasino is a web-based slot machine game designed as a Farcaster Mini App for the Arbitrum blockchain network (specifically Arbitrum Sepolia testnet).
-Users can spin a virtual slot machine up to 5 times daily to win AIDOGE, BOOP, and BOBOTRUM tokens.
-The application includes a leaderboard system to track player performance and encourage engagement.
+ArbCasino is a web-based Wheel of Fortune game designed as a Farcaster Mini App for the Arbitrum blockchain network (specifically Arbitrum Sepolia testnet).
+Users can spin a virtual wheel up to 5 times daily to win IARB, JUICE, and ABET tokens.
+The application features a complete smart contract integration with real token rewards, pending reward tracking, and a comprehensive claiming system.

 # User Preferences